Travel vaccination appointments are limited - if appointments are fully booked, patients will need to contact a private travel service.

 Please contact the surgery well in advance of travel - this must be at least 6-8 weeks before your trip.
 All vaccinations must be administered at least 4 weeks before the date of travel.

-We have introduced a new system for patients requiring vaccinations relating to foreign travel - you will need to contact the surgery by phone or in person to complete a travel questionnaire with one of our Receptionists.
+We have introduced a new system for patients requiring vaccinations relating to foreign travel - you will need to contact the surgery by phone or in person to complete a travel questionnaire with one of our Patient Navigators.
 An appointment will then be booked and the questionnaire processed.
 Should an appointment not be required, you will be notified by text or phone and the appointment will be cancelled.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.